umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 So now that we are more familiar with the notation used by the previous section, we're now going use it to motivate a useful probabilistic estimation method.
 The method is straightforward (and quite obvious when implemented) but it's worth understanding it within the probabilistic formalism we introduced above because it will help us clarify its limitations.
 You could argue it draws on influences from Empirical Dynamical Modeling (EDM) [@sugihara1990nonlinear], some classic nonparametric local regression techniques --- such as LOWESS/Savitzky-Golay filtering [@savitzky1964smoothing] --- and also Gaussian processes (see [@williams2006gaussian] or [@murphy2012machine]), but it's not even that sophisticated.

-Let's begin our discussion of algorithms by integrating the master equation for the latest row over $x$ to obtain a relation for the mean of the distribution
+Let's begin by integrating the master equation for the latest row over $x$ to obtain a relation for the mean of the distribution

 $$
 \begin{align}